civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 To run the browser tests (includes all the [Playwright](https://playwright.dev) tests in [`civiform/browser-test/src/`](https://github.com/civiform/civiform/tree/main/browser-test/src), there are three steps:

 1. Bring up the local test environment using the AWS emulator.
-This step can be done in a separate terminal window while the above step is still building.
-Leave this running while you are working for faster browser test runs:
+Leave this running:

     ```
     bin/run-browser-test-env